 The Job-To-Be-Done Framework

-One reason for this lack of performance is that food has a myriad of jobs-to-be-done with correspondingly various states of minds, needs and motivates, and there is no single retailer that nailed at least part of them.
-So when acquiring food, most of us look to satisfying various goals:
+One reason for this lack of performance is that food has a myriad of jobs-to-be-done with correspondingly various states of minds, needs and motives, and there is no single retailer that nailed at least part of them.

 - Acquire staple items that are big, bulky and we hate to carry (this job is probably the best served by retailers right now - think canned food or water).